JEFworks-Lab/jefworks-lab.github.io/join.md

 1. Email Prof. Fan with the subject line “Undergrad RA Application: [your name]”.
 Include in the body of the email:
 - A few sentences about who you are, your major, your intended level of time commitment, and why you are interested in this lab.
 This serves as your ‘cover letter.’
 - A copy of your resume.
 This should include your work experience if any, relevant courses with grades, overall GPA, awards, and relevant skills.
-- Contact information (both email and phone number) for 2 to 4 references (such as other professors at Johns Hopkins University)
 <br><br>
 2. If we like your application, we will reach out and set up a time for an on-site visit.
 The on-site visit will take 1 to 2 hours and will allow you to see the lab space, and have one-on-one discussions with Prof. Fan as well as others in the lab including post-docs, graduate students and other undergraduate students to give you a better sense of who you may be working with.

-   *COVID-19 UPDATE*: Due to concerns for health and safety, we will be suspending on-site visits until further notice.
-Alternatively, we will reach out and set up a time for a Zoom teleconference.
-The Zoom teleconference will take 30 minutes to 1 hour and will allow you to have one-on-one discussions with Prof. Fan.
-Additional Zoom teleconferences may also be set up with others in the lab.

 3. Finally, Prof. Fan will solicit feedback from everyone you spoke with.
 She will then reach out with an offer or encourage you to keep looking.
 She will also provide a proposed onboarding date, rotation project, and background reading so that you can hit the ground running.